 Ethnomusicology students must successfully pass an exam in two foreign languages, one of which must be a language relevant to the student’s fieldwork/research.

-At the end of two years, students take comprehensive examinations, and then draft their dissertation proposal.
+After the second quarter of the second year, students take comprehensive examinations, and then draft their dissertation proposal.
 At the end of the third year, they take a qualifying examination.
 Upon successful completion, students advance to candidacy.

 Candidates are required to present and successfully defend a dissertation in a final public oral examination.
 The doctoral dissertation is to be an original and significant contribution to the field of musical scholarship.
 The dissertation is supervised by the faculty and approved by a committee named by the Graduate Division.
 The final copies should conform to the requirements described by the Office of Graduate Studies.